 If the only motivation for an approach or a treatment is the hope of recovery, then we quite rightly stop if we see no improvement in health.

 learning to rest, it is easy to see that this is a skill worth acquiring in times of illness or health.
 Persevere.
 Whatever your level of health you are learning and growing.
 Growth is a reward in itself.

 If your life is lived with the aim of getting better, this is admirable.
 But if you seek recovery full-time your life is also in a way centred on being ill.

-You are in danger of living only for the future - a time of health.
-And in your darker moments, you doubt this time will even come.
+There is a risk that you will live only for the future - a time of health.
+And sometimes you doubt this time will even come.

-And if it feels like you are not following any of these methods very well, then stop and give yourself credit for following them at all.
-Well done.
+Even if it feels like you are not managing your health very well, stop and give yourself credit for what you are doing.

-(If you want a break from reading about illness, and feel in need of a little more encouragement, you may enjoy my poem
+If you feel in need of encouragement, you may enjoy my poem

 The Tortoise And The Hare.